testdrivenio/django-social-auth/draft.md

 # Adding Social Authentication to Django

-In this post, we look at how to add [social login](https://en.wikipedia.org/wiki/Social_login) to a django application.
+This post looks at how to add [social login](https://en.wikipedia.org/wiki/Social_login) to a Django application.

-> Social login is a form of single sign-on using existing information from a social networking service such as Facebook, Twitter or Google, to sign into a third party website instead of creating a new login account specifically for that website.
-It is designed to simplify logins for end users as well as provide more and more reliable demographic information to web developers. - Wikipedia
+> Social login is a form of single sign-on using existing information from a social networking service such as Facebook, Twitter or Google, to sign in to a third-party website instead of creating a new login account specifically for that website.
+It is designed to simplify logins for end-users and provide more reliable demographic information to web developers. - Wikipedia

 Using a social login has its advantages.
-The developer need not setup login/signup for the web application, as the authentication is provided by the third party websites.
+The developer need not setup login/signup for the web application, as the third-party websites provide the authentication.
 Also, services like Google, Facebook, GitHub does extensive checks to prevent unauthorized access to their services.
 This can boost the security of our application.

 ## Django Allauth v/s Python Social Auth

 [Django allauth](https://github.com/pennersr/django-allauth) and [Python social auth](https://python-social-auth.readthedocs.io/en/latest/) are the two most popular libraries for implementing social authentication in Django.

+### Django Allauth

+#### Pros

+- Django Allauth is a trendy library
+- It supports over 50 authentication providers
+- Along with social login, it also provides login with email and username
+- Django allauth supports providing custom forms during signups

+#### Cons

+- Though the library is popular, the documentation is not well written
+- Initial setup required to register an OAuth application.
+This could be a slight overhead for beginners.
+- 250+ issues on GitHub

+### Python Social Auth

+#### Pros

+- Provides support for frameworks such as Django, Flask, Webpy, Pyramid, and Tornado.
+- It supports almost 50 OAuth providers
+- Support for Django ORM and MongoEngine
+- It provides a Storage interface to allow users to add more databases.

+#### Cons

+- This library also lacks a well-written documentation
+- Close to 100 open issues on GitHub

+Both libraries have their ups and downs.
+However, this post focuses on Django Allauth as it is more popular.

 ## Django Setup

-### Create a new django project
+### Create a new Django project

-Let's create a new django app, start by creating and virtualenv and installing django.
+Let's create a new Django app; start by creating and virtualenv and installing Django.

 ```bash
 $ virtualenv .venv